lailaeliotti1/HOME_FBU/README.md

 ## Overview
 ### Description
 This app is a way for users to search for new homes!
 It will use the AttomData, Zipcode, and Google Streetview Static API to gather data and upload houses on to the app.
-Users will be able to sign in, choose preferences, such as location, number of rooms, and poperty type.
-Uses can also save houses to their profiles.
+Users will be able to sign in, choose preferences, such as location, number of rooms, and property type.

 ### App Evaluation
 [Evaluation of your app across the following attributes]